About this Course

 Face to Face or Virtual Classroom

 1 day in class (either face to face in one of our training rooms, or via live online Zoom class), with pre and post course work required.
 The exam to be completed post course at your own pace.
-Our Virtual courses are being offered via Zoom (cloud-based video conferencing platform), delivered live with a trainer.
+Our Virtual courses are being offered via the online portal ‘Zoom’ (cloud-based video conferencing platform), delivered live with a trainer.
 You will be able to actively engage with your fellow students and trainer, in the comfort and safety of your own home.
 You will need a laptop or computer (preferably with a camera), with access to the internet.

 Intake dates are every Monday.
 Intake Dates are for our office purposes only – workbooks will be sent to you as soon as payment has been made, regardless of intake date chosen – so just choose the closest Intake Date to when you want to enrol.